Bodyguard (2011 Kannada film)

 Bodyguard is a 2011 Indian Kannada-language romance comedy action film starring Jaggesh and Daisy Shah.
 The film is directed by Isaiah.
 Parimala Jaggesh, wife of Jaggesh is producing this film jointly with him under Gururaja films banner.
 Vinayachandra has composed the music and Ashok V. Raman has handled the camera work.
 Also, edited by Enzo, Fill, and Jerry.
-The film is a remake of the 2010 Malayalam film Bodyguard.
+The film is a remake of the 2010 Malayalam film of the same name.

-The film released on 4 November 2011 with generally negative reviews.
+The film was released on 4 November 2011 and received generally negative reviews.